-Distracted Driving: Check Out the Top 5 Distractions That Can Lead to Auto Accidents
+Distracted Driving: Check Out the Top 5 Distractions That Can Lead to Arizona Auto Accidents

 Distracted driving is a major problem in Arizona.
 Each year, thousands of accidents occur as a result of drivers talking, texting and giving in to other distractions while behind the wheel.
 Distracted drivers need to be held accountable.
-If you or a loved one has been injured in a distracted driving accident in Arizona, you should discuss your legal rights and options with an experienced personal injury attorney.
+If you or a loved one has been injured in a distracted driving accident in Arizona, you should discuss your legal rights and options with an experienced Phoenix car accident lawyer.

 Any activity that takes your attention away from driving is considered a distraction.
 If a distracted driver is responsible for causing your injuries, or if you have lost a loved one as a result of someone else losing focus while behind the wheel, you may be entitled to a financial recovery for your losses.
-Contact Hirsch & Lyon at (602) 535-1900 today to discuss your case.
+Contact the personal injury law firm of Hirsch & Lyon at (602) 535-1900 today to discuss your case.

 Embed This Infographic: Copy and Paste the Code Below

 Top 5 Driving Distractions Involved in Car Accidents